vegaprotocol/specs/protocol/0056-rewards-overview.md

 ## Reward Pool Accounts

-A Reward Pool is account is created for a `{reward scheme, asset}` combination when funds are transferred to the reward scheme ID.
+A Reward Pool is account created for a `{reward scheme, asset}` combination when funds are transferred to the reward scheme ID.

 ## Reward Execution: